tmurakami/dexopener/README.md

 - Mockable final classes and methods are restricted under the package of the app's BuildConfig.
 - `minSdkVersion` cannot be set to `26` because [dexlib2](https://github.com/JesusFreke/smali) does not currently support version `038` of the DEX format.
-- Do **NOT** load any classes under your app package until the Application instance is created.
+- Do **NOT** load any class under your app package until the Application instance is created.
 If you have your own AndroidJUnitRunner subclass, loading your classes before calling `super.newApplication(ClassLoader, String, Context)` may cause class inconsistency error.

 ## Notice